Netherlands

 Travel health insurance (mandatory)

-• Be a Canadian citizen eligible for the Dutch working holiday visa (see below for more details)
+• Be a Canadian citizen eligible for the Dutch working holiday visa (see next section)

 • Be between the ages of 18 and 26 years